Free food pantry in American Canyon runs afoul of homeowner association rules

 “Doing this makes me feel a little closer to her,” Zuniga said.

-While driving around next-door Solano County, Zuniga said she noticed a number of such free food pantries in that area.
+While driving around neighboring Solano County, Zuniga said she noticed a number of such free food pantries in that area.

 According to foodisfreesolano.org, there are more than two dozen such free food pantries, many in residential neighborhoods like Zuniga’s.